journalctl — Query the systemd journal

 entries matching any of the specified matches for the same

 field.
-Finally, the character "+
+Finally, the character "+" may appear

 as a separate word between other terms on the command line.
 This